MarioMeas/dronerails/README.md

-# nn_docker
+# drone-rails
-Dockerizing environments for NN
+docker app for rails